tanujdhiman/Data_Structure_and_Algorithms/Queue/Readme.md

 isEmpty is an operation which tells us that a given data structure is empty or not.
 In this  case also it will return our Queue is Empty or not.
 **Note :** If empty return 1 if not return 0.

+#### isFull() :

+isEmpty is an operation which tells us that a given data structure is full or not.
+In this  case also it will return our Queue is full or not.
+**Note :** If full return 1 if not return 0.